Skip to content

 Admission to the MBBCh programmes includes special provisions for the protection of the public and for ensuring a prospective doctor's honesty, integrity and probity.
 It is therefore subject to the Rehabilitation of Offenders Act (1974) Section 4 (2) (Exemption) Order 1975 and DHSS Circular HC (88) 9 Guidelines Regarding Child Protection and Police Checks.

-UK applicants will be required to complete the Criminal Records Bureau Disclosure process at the ‘Enhanced’ level and the University's own Criminal Record Disclaimer form at a cost of £44.
+UK applicants will be required to complete the Disclosure and Barring Service (DBS) process at the ‘Enhanced’ level and the University's own Criminal Record Disclaimer form at a cost of £44 (correct at the time of publication).
 It is the responsibility of the applicant to pay the fee for an enhanced disclosure certificate.
-The CRB will form part of the offer of admission so will not be required by the University until an applicant has accepted their offer of admission from the University.
+The DBS will form part of the offer of admission so will not be required by the University until an applicant has accepted their offer of admission from the University.

 International applicants and those from EU countries should provide a Certificate of Good Conduct from the police or appropriate legal authority in the country of residence.
-Those who have been resident in the UK for longer than one year will also be required to complete the Criminal Records Bureau Disclosure process.
+Those who have been resident in the UK for longer than one year will also be required to complete the DBS Disclosure process.

 All information provided will be treated in absolute confidence.

-Enrolment on to the course cannot take place until clearance from the Criminal Records Bureau has been received.
-Delay in returning the CRB form may also compromise an applicant's university accommodation options.
+Enrolment on to the course cannot take place until clearance from the DBS has been received.
+Delay in returning the DBS form may also compromise an applicant's university accommodation options.
 Those who are known to be travelling overseas at the relevant time should endeavour to authorise another individual to deal with this correspondence on their behalf.

 Applicants are required to disclose all police cautions, reprimands, bind-overs and warnings, in addition to formal offences and convictions.
-These, and any issues raised by the Criminal Records Bureau report, will be dealt with according to the University's Policy for Determining Fitness to Practise and Eligibility to Pursue Regulated Programmes of study for Applicants.
+These, and any issues raised by the DBS report, will be dealt with according to the University's Policy for Determining Fitness to Practise and Eligibility to Pursue Regulated Programmes of study for Applicants.
 Failure to disclose relevant information may lead to an offer being withdrawn.